seviet/landingpage/content/docs/azure-reference-architecture.md

 This model shows a single PCF deployment in a single Azure Resource Group.
 For HA deployment, create and deploy same on a second Resource Group.

 The reference approach is to create a Resource Group, populate it with a virtual network and draw three subnets from it.
-These three subnets will be used in a manner simliar to other Customer[0] architectures, where one is used for infrastructure, one for apps and one for service tiles.
+These three subnets will be used in a manner similar to other Customer[0] architectures, where one is used for infrastructure, one for apps and one for service tiles.

 ### IaaS Architecture